crispruby/crispruby.github.io/_pages/projects.md

 =======================
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-Exploring **Virtual Reality**, I took several courses and created a simulation of our own **Solar System**.
+    <p>Exploring <strong>Virtual Reality</strong>, I took several courses and created a simulation of our own <strong>Solar System</strong>.
 It is an educational simulation for learning about the planets, moons, and comets.
-It is [available](https://captain-garneto.itch.io/solar-system-simulator) for free, including the [source code](https://github.com/crispruby/CSharp-Unity-Virtual-Solar-System).
+It is <a href="https://captain-garneto.itch.io/solar-system-simulator">available</a> for free, including the <a href="https://github.com/crispruby/CSharp-Unity-Virtual-Solar-System">source code</a>.</p>
   </div>
   <div style="flex: 1; text-align: right;">
     <img src="/assets/images/Earth.png" alt="Solar System Simulation">